RodionShyshkin/DirectoryAccessChecker/README.md

 # DirectoryAccessChecker

-This program gets a directory path from user, checks it and blocks for other instances of itself.
+This program gets a directory path from user, checks it and locks for other instances of itself.

 ## How to build DirectoryAccessChecker